maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 Controls if the student's answer is aligned 'left' or 'right' within the input box.

+### Extra option: nounits ###

+As of STACK 4.3, if units are declared in a question then the whole question will use a units context for parsing inputs.
+For example, in a multi-part question you may use a matrix input.
+If you do so, and use variable names, then these will be parsed expecting them to be usits.
+To prevent this in a particular input, use the `nounits` option

 ## Extra options ##

 In the future we are likely to add additional functionality via the _extra options_ fields.
 This is because the form-based support becomes ever more complex, intimidating and difficult to navigate.